 While speeding is the far more common vehicular offense, it is possible in some states to be arrested for driving so far under the speed limit as to pose a

 danger to others.
 (And in those where driving like a turtle on Valium is not a specific offense, the act can be used to springboard into other ticketable offenses, such as failing to drive in the rightmost lane when not actively overtaking another vehicle.)
-At the very least, driving too slowly can get you pulled over and investigated by any police officer who observes the act, as one of the signs officers are trained to look for in spotting potential DUIs is vehicles traveling more than 10 mph under the speed limit.
+At the very least, driving too slowly can get you pulled over and investigated by any police officer who observes the act, as one of the signs officers are trained to look for in spotting potential DUIs is vehicles traveling more than

 Barbara “slow pitched” Mikkelson

 Morey, Mark.
 “DUI Suspect Winds Up on Trooper’s Doorstep.”
 Yakima Herald-Republic.
 25 February 2009.
 Associated Press.
 “DUI Suspect Pulls Into Wash.
 Trooper’s Driveway.”
 25 February 2009.
 Tri-City Herald.
 “Trooper Arrests Drunk Driver in His Garage.”
 26 February 2009.